How to protect cables

 - Cables need sufficient space – don’t over exceed the bend radius by over packing.

 Cable management is essential to preventing problems.
-In the table below are just some cable management solutions you should consider:
+Here are just some solutions you should consider:

 |Protects wires and cables from abrasions that pass through holes|